 Academic Planning and Credit Transfer

-Students must work with their academic advisor to choose courses for their term abroad and complete the International Study Course Approval Form (ISCAF) while they are applying for an education abroad program.
+It is the responsibility of the student to work with their academic advisor and education abroad advisor and complete the International Study Course Approval Form (ISCAF) while they are applying for an education abroad program.
 Academic advisors can advise students on the best courses to take and how the credits can transfer back to fulfill major, minor, general education, and/or elective credit towards students’ degree with approval.
 To secure approval, some advisors and/or department chairs may request to see course descriptions for the courses students intend on taking abroad, and those course descriptions can typically be found on the website of the institution abroad or on the program provider's website.
 If more detailed descriptions or syllabi are required, please contact the UW-Platteville Education Abroad Office.

 For information on pre-approved equivalencies and previously approved course equivalencies, visit the UW-Platteville Course Equivalencies webpage.